pdjr-archive/venus-signalk-tank-service/README.md

    If you set ```SIGNALK_TANKS = []``` then all the tanks available on SIGNALK_HOST will be automatically recovered.

-   Alternatively, you can specify particular tanks via their 'self' relative Signal K path.
+   If you want to process just some tanks or you want to adjust the value Signal K returns for tank capacity, then you can specify the tanks you want to process.
 For example:
    ```
    SIGNALK_TANKS = [
-        { 'path': 'tanks/wasteWater/0' },
+        { 'path': 'tanks/wasteWater/0', 'factor': 1000.0 },
         { 'path': 'tanks/freshWater/1' },
         { 'path': 'tanks/freshWater/2' },
         { 'path': 'tanks/fuel/3' },
         { 'path': 'tanks/fuel/4' }
    ]
    ```

+   Use the *path* string property to specify the self-relative Signal K path of a tank to be processed and, optionally, specify a decimal *factor* property which will be applied as a multiplier to the capacity value returned by Signal K.
+   This latter correction can be useful if a tank sensor has been configured in a way that does not return tank capacity in the litres required by Venus.

-5. Run ```signalktankservice.py``` and check that it outputs details of the tanks it is configuring.
+5. Run ```tankservice.py``` and check that it outputs details of the tanks it is configuring.
 My system has five tanks and I see:
    ```
    $> ./signalktankservice.py
-   INFO:root:registered ourselves on D-Bus as com.victronenergy.tank.signalk_tank_0
+   INFO:root:registered ourselves on D-Bus as com.victronenergy.tank.signalktank_192_168_1_2_3000_5_0
-   INFO:root:registered ourselves on D-Bus as com.victronenergy.tank.signalk_tank_1
+   INFO:root:registered ourselves on D-Bus as com.victronenergy.tank.signalktank_192_168_1_2_3000_1_1
-   INFO:root:registered ourselves on D-Bus as com.victronenergy.tank.signalk_tank_2
+   INFO:root:registered ourselves on D-Bus as com.victronenergy.tank.signalktank_192_168_1_2_3000_1_2
-   INFO:root:registered ourselves on D-Bus as com.victronenergy.tank.signalk_tank_3
+   INFO:root:registered ourselves on D-Bus as com.victronenergy.tank.signalktank_192_168_1_2_3000_0_3
-   INFO:root:registered ourselves on D-Bus as com.victronenergy.tank.signalk_tank_4
+   INFO:root:registered ourselves on D-Bus as com.victronenergy.tank.signalktank_192_168_1_2_3000_0_4
    ```
    If the output isn't what you expect, then check the tank data is actually available in Signal K and make sure that the values you supplied for SIGNALK_SERVER and SIGNALK_TANKS are correct.

-6. With ```signalktankservice.py``` running you should see your configured tanks displaying on the Venus GUI.
+6. With ```tankservice.py``` running you should see your configured tanks displaying on the Venus GUI.
    Stop the program using 'ctrl-C'.

-7. Run ```setup``` to make ```signalktankservice.py``` execute automatically when Venus boots.
+7. Run ```setup``` to make ```tankservice.py``` execute automatically when Venus boots.
    ```
    $> ./setup
    ```